stefanoschmidt1995/mbank/README.md

 mbank_injections --ini-file test.ini
 ```

-As you see, the same file can be used for different commands: they will just ignore options not relevant for them
+As you see, the same file can be used for different commands: each command will just ignore any option not relevant for it.

 ## Contacts